mirainc/custom-menu-samples/gotts-menu/README.md

 3. Find all relevant groups that require tagging
 4. Add a tag to each group

-5. Confirm you are able to make an API request to fetch group data
+5. Confirm you can make an API request to fetch group data

 ```
 /v1/groups?tags=<tag>&depth=<depth>